Exploring the Sherwin Williams Wood Stain Chart

 Can I use interior stains outside?

 No, interior stains aren’t built for weather exposure.
-I made this mistake once, and the finish faded quickly.
+Using an interior-rated stain outdoors is a common mistake that leads to quick fading and water damage.
 Use exterior stains like Woodscapes for outdoor projects to ensure durability.

 How often should I restain my deck?

-It depends on the stain and weather, but I usually restain every 2-3 years with Sherwin Williams exterior stains.
+It depends on the stain type and weather exposure, but most Sherwin-Williams exterior stains need restaining every 2-3 years.
 If you’re at that stage, our guide on how to restain a deck covers the full process.
 Regular cleaning and light sanding before reapplying keeps it looking fresh.

 Are Sherwin Williams stains eco-friendly?